- slide 1 of 10

 Treasure Chest Fitness is a personal mileage chart so students can compete against themselves to complete a goal of ten miles.

 If you are interested in starting a running club, the Run Across the Country chart can be used year long with a group.
 It could be completed as a class, as a grade or as a school.
-Students complete runs on their own time, using a mileage marked course.
-They turn in the mileage to be counted towards an ambitious 3000 across the country goal.
+Students complete runs on their own time, using a mileage-marked course.
+They turn in the mileage to be counted toward an ambitious 3,000 across the country goal.